Biohacking APOE4 Brain Longevity

-I carry two copies of the APOE4 gene – one of the strongest genetic risk factors for Alzheimer’s disease.
-And yet, at 73, I am cognitively healthy, fiercely independent, and actively living a life designed to stay that way.
-This site is not theory.
-It’s the exact system I’ve built over the past eight years – what I track, what I test, what I’ve changed, and why.
+I carry two copies of the APOE4 gene – the strongest known genetic risk factor for late-onset Alzheimer’s disease.
+Yet at 73, I remain cognitively healthy, fiercely independent, and deeply committed to staying that way.

-My AD prevention approach is largely informed by Dale Bredesen’s PreCODE framework, combined with ongoing research, personal data, and real-world application as well as additional teachings from leading neurologists like Dr. Richard Isaacson, Drs Dean and Ayesha Sherzai, Dr. David Perlmutter, Dr. Hussein Yassine, Dayan Goodenowe and others.
+My prevention strategy is largely informed by Dr. Dale Bredesen’s PreCODE framework, combined with ongoing scientific research, personal biomarker data, and real-world application.
+It has also been shaped by the work of leading experts in brain health and Alzheimer’s prevention, including Dr. Richard Isaacson, Dr. David Perlmutter, Dr. Hussein Yassine, Dr. Dayan Goodenowe, Tal Nuriel and others.

 Here, I share: